Austinuc/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

  7-leet.c | Encodes a string into 1337
  100-rot13.c | Encodes a string using rot13 algorithm
  101-print_number.c | Prints an integer
+ 102-magic.c | Modifies an array element value with a pointer pointed to another variable